aces/Loris/modules/imaging_browser/README.md

 The imaging browser is intended to allow users to view candidate scan sessions collected for a study.

+It is used primarily by imaging specialists to do online QC of imaging data that has been inserted into LORIS.

 ## Scope

 The imaging browser displays images processed images which meet the